marc535/Project_1/SamuraiShodown/Versions/SamuraiShodown v.0.5/README.md

 	- Colliders for walls/camera limits
 	- F1 debug tool added (show collides)
 	- F5 debug tool added godMode(eliminates only player's colliders)

+V.0.5:  - Implemented the following animations:
+		- Jump Forward/Backward
+		- Crouch up/down
+	- HP bars added(fully functional) that decrease when player gets hit
+	- State/Input manager
+	- Win/Lose situations included
+	- Debug tools added directWin/Lose (player1/player2 victory) by pressing either 1 or 2, in all the screens
+	- Skip to battle debug tool changed from Q to F2, and added to all the screens
+	- Slash mechanic added, as well as its sfx
+	- Getting hit sfx and animation added
+	- Applied all changes to player2
+	- Death animation

 Link to the game's wiki: https://github.com/marc535/Project_1/wiki